KobyPierce/PiCollector/README.md

 ![Collect Data Prototype Phone Expanded](./assets/collect-data-prototype-navbar-expanded.png)

 ## Current Status
-This project has progressed significantly and is now in the **active development phase**.
-The following milestones have been achieved so far:
-- Fully functioning mock API with endpoints for testing data collection and session management.
-- QR code tracking implemented for accurate steering angle measurement on the "Collect Data" page.
+This project is in its **very early prototype stage** and is still in active development.
+Core features and functionalities are being planned, including:
-- Live data collection preview with synchronized camera streams and steering angle tracking.
+- Live data collection with image preview and QR-based steering angle tracking.
-- Responsive and modern UI/UX design, including a dynamic sidebar and mobile-friendly layout.
-- "Calibrate Zero" feature for resetting the cumulative steering rotation.
-- Session management framework for viewing and editing recorded data.
+- Session management for starting, stopping, and reviewing data collection.
+- A built-in editor for refining and labeling collected data.
+- An intuitive setup wizard for configuring connected cameras and devices.

 The next steps include:
 - Finalizing the integration of collected steering and image data into the API.
-- Preparing the project for deployment on Raspberry Pi hardware.
 - Refining the session review and editing tools.
 - Adding advanced configuration options for cameras and frame rates.